 Creating a shop on Facebook has many advantages for self-starters.
 You don’t need the actual website to sell goods.
 But if you have one, Facebook helps you generate more traffic and grow your customer base.
 The typical way to use a Facebook shop is to link to the website where the buyer will finish the purchase, but some retailers allow you to buy directly from Facebook.

 The key point is that Facebook’s Shop tab is free for all users, and you can set it up in less than 15 minutes.
 Moreover, once you have a Facebook shop set up, you’ll be able to start tagging any of your products featured in your images.
 This ensures that everyone who views your posts will become aware of the products you have available.

 How to Sell on Facebook Business Page

 Selling products through Facebook business pages is easy and fast.
 Generally, there are two ways to do it:

-- A basic way is to create a Facebook Store with product listings and connect payments directly to the cart on the platform.
-It means your users won’t need to go outside of Facebook to buy a product and you won’t need to use external platforms.
+- A primary way is to create a Facebook Store with product listings and connect payments directly to the platform’s cart.
+It means your users won’t need to go outside of Facebook to buy a product, and you won’t need to use external platforms.

 - Or, you can use an e-commerce website, like Shopify, and create a web store there.
 Thus, you’ll be able to link the products on Shopify to your Facebook Store page.

 Creating a Facebook shop isn’t the most difficult task.
 On the contrary, it’s pretty easy.
-The number of steps you need to take depends on the template of your business page, which you can change any time.
+All you need is:

 Facebook’s Merchant Terms and Policies will appear after you click the Add Shop Section button.
 Don’t forget to read them carefully before agreeing.
 They might include useful information about what you’re allowed to sell on Facebook and how you should solve any problems that appear with return and refund policies, for example.